waisalizai/uni_final_project/README.md

 # This is the final project I submitted for MSc Digital Journalism at Goldsmiths University of London.
-More details to be added.